-On the other side, bromine is also more expensive, needs twice the amount, and works slower than chlorine.
+Conversely, bromine is also more expensive, needs twice the amount, and works slower than chlorine.

 Pro Tip: If you smell an overpowering odor from your bromine hot tub, it is time to shock it.

-Can you switch between Bromine and Chlorine??
+Can you switch between Bromine and Chlorine?

 The best and most reliable method to switch between chlorine and bromine is to drain and rinse the hot tub.
 Refill it with water and add the sanitizer of your choice.

 Bromine is a water sanitizer used to kill any microorganisms like algae or fungi in the water.
 It is also an oxidizer that can be used in high quantities to shock the hot tub to destroy organic contaminants that have taken over the water.
-Plus, it is also helpful as an algaecide.

-When you drained, cleaned, and refilled your hot tub, you should add a hard dose of sodium bromide to create hypobromous acid.
+When you drained, cleaned, and refilled your hot tub, add a hard dose of sodium bromide to create hypobromous acid.
 Doing this activates the bromide ions, which will start the sanitization and oxidation process of the water.

 The other reason is to build a ‘bromide bank’ that refers to maintaining the optimal bromide levels in hot tub water.
 This task is usually automated using bromine dispensers (also called floaters or brominators) by adjusting them to the proper settings.
-Additionally, you can test the water every couple of days to add bromine for appropriate adjustments.
+Additionally, you can test the water every few days to add bromine for appropriate adjustments.

 You can choose between granular bromine and tablets.